 - Funds expire and must be used within 12 months of award.
 No carryover of funds will be permitted.

-- The SAIF Voucher Program must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This project was funded (or partially funded) by The University of Texas at Dallas Office of Research through the SAIF Voucher Program and CPRIT RP180670.”
+- The SAIF Voucher Program must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This project was funded (or partially funded) by The University of Texas at Dallas Office of Research and Innovation through the SAIF Voucher Program and CPRIT RP180670.”

 For further information, please contact Kenneth Hoyt, Director of the SAIF.